Zrinka Ljutić

-Zrinka Ljutić (born 26 January 2004) is a Croatian World Cup alpine ski racer and specializes in the technical events of slalom and giant slalom.
-She made her World Cup debut at age 16 in December 2020 and competed at the 2022 Winter Olympics, in slalom and giant slalom.
+Zrinka Ljutić (born 26 January 2004) is a Croatian World Cup alpine ski racer who specializes in the technical events of slalom and giant slalom.
+She made her World Cup debut at age 16 in December 2020 and competed at the 2022 and 2026 Winter Olympics.

-In the 2022 World Cup season, Ljutić finished thirtieth in the slalom standings.
+In the 2022 World Cup season, Ljutić earned her first World Cup points and finished thirtieth in the slalom standings.
 Ljutić achieved a breakthrough in the 2025 season, scoring her first World Cup win in a slalom in Semmering in December 2024 before taking two more victories and going on to be crowned World Cup slalom champion.